microbiome/microbiome/vignettes/Data.md

 ## Example data sets

-This page shows how to load some example data sets for microbiome analyses in R, and how to convert HITChip data into phyloseq format.
-For further microbiome example data sets in phyloseq format, check [this](http://joey711.github.io/phyloseq/download-microbio.me.html).
+This page shows how to import HITChip data in R, how to convert HITChip data into phyloseq format, and how to load some published example data sets for microbiome analyses in R. For further microbiome data sets in phyloseq format, check [this](http://joey711.github.io/phyloseq/download-microbio.me.html).

 For examples on preprocessing the data (filtering, subsetting etc.), see the [preprocessing tutorial](Preprocessing.md).